3 Ancient Herbal Cleanses That Show The Deeper Meaning Of Detoxing

 There are two main approaches to eliminating toxins within Ayurveda.

 A less intense cleanse, palliation is thought to help neutralize the toxins in the body.
-Depending on your body type, you can fast to stimulate your GI tract or add pungent herbs to your diet that invoke heat to stimulate a digestive "fire" that burns away toxins.
-If needed, sunbathing and other heat therapies can help release all the junk.
+Depending on your body type, this fast can stimulate the GI tract or add pungent herbs to your diet that invoke heat to stimulate a digestive "fire" that burns away toxins.

 3. Cleansing in Shamanic culture

-Many native rain-forest cultures practiced traditions heavily based on herbal dietas, limpias, and plant medicine ceremonies.
+Many native rain-forest cultures like those I have studied with practiced traditions heavily based on herbal dietas, limpias, and plant medicine ceremonies.

 Dietas are strict herbal and food diets that can go for seven-plus days, up to months, or even years.
 These diets are meant to cleanse the body from toxic stagnation, emotional imbalance, and spiritual confusion.
 Many traditional procedures require these herbal diets to be done in isolation or with very limited sensorial stimulation to really dive deep and get down to the core.
 The meal plan is very simple—usually free of sugar, salt, oil, gluten, fermented foods, dairy, meat, and alcohol.